OpenBMB/Tell_Me_More/README.md

 ### Instruction Understanding

+Instruction understanding does not involve any real-time agent execution, so we directly evaluate the language models themselves during interaction to judge their capability to serve as a robust upstream module in agent design.

 #### Metrics

 - **Vagueness Judgment Accuracy**: We calculate the percent of the model’s judgments of task t’s vagueness (vague or clear) that are aligned with ground truth.